YassineTk/Docs-provider/README.md

 # Docs Provider

 Documentation context provider for LLMs via MCP.
-This server enables AI models to seamlessly access and query your local technical documentation.
+This server enables AI models to seamlessly access and query your local markdown technical documentation.

-## Soon
--

 ## Configuration with cursor